highmobility/hmkit-node/CONTRIBUTING.md

 ## Development

 - `yarn` - install dependencies
-- `yarn dev` - watch for changes and make development build into     `build/bundle.js`
+- `yarn prepare-beta` - install dependencies

 To test the library manually, there is a `consumer.js` file in the root.
-You can run this file with `npm start` and then import from `/build/bundle.js` to pretend to be a user of the library.
+You can run this file with `node --napi-modules consumer.js` to pretend to be a user of the library.

-## Production build

-- `npm run build` - make production build into build/bundle.js

 ## Testing